Caroline-728/PowerBiSocialMediaAddiction/README.md

 Power bi report analysing social media usage and it's impact on students

 Project Summary:
 "Education for All" commissioned a global student survey to explore how social media usage relates to mental health, academic performance, and sleep.
 This dashboard summarises key findings from a sample of 250 students across multiple countries.
 Users can filter the dashboard by country, gender, or academic level to explore trends in more detail.
+The dashboard includes 3 pages and allows users to navigate between these pages using the icons on the left hand side of the report.

+Please note: Students were asked to score themselves on whether or not they were addicted to social media.
+We've have assigned a score above 8 to mean "Addicted".
+Students who reported to have less than 6 hours sleep are considered to have "Low sleep".

 The following questions were requested by stakeholders from education for all :